amp-labs/docs/v1.0/defining-integrations/read-actions.md

 ## Allow users to pick from all fields

 If you want to give your user the option to pick from any of the fields in their Object, use `optionalFieldsAuto: all`.
-The UI component will populate a list of all the fields pulled from their Salesforce object and allow them to pick which ones your app will be able to read.
+The UI component will populate a list of all the fields pulled from their object and allow them to pick which ones your app will be able to read.

 ```yaml
       standardObjects: